 This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (Act), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order due to unpaid rent.
-A participatory hearing was not convened.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 11, 2012 the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
-Section 90 of the Act states a document sent by mail is deemed served on the 5th day after it is mailed.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 12, 2014 at 3:00 p.m. the landlord served the tenant with the Notice of Direct Request Proceeding personally and that this service was witnessed by a third party.
 Based on the written submissions of the landlord, I find that the tenant has been sufficiently served with the Dispute Resolution Direct Request Proceeding documents pursuant to the Act.